Using IconVectors with Cursor

 Overview

-Cursor supports local stdio MCP servers as well as remote transports.
-For IconVectors, the best fit is a local stdio helper launched by Cursor while the editor itself is started separately.
+Cursor supports MCP servers over local stdio as well as remote transports.
+For IconVectors, the best fit is a local stdio server launched by Cursor while the editor itself is started separately.

 The recommended model is: